diegonery465/diegonery465/README.md

 <br>

 ```
-Apaixonado por tecnologia, tenho experiência na área de redes de computadores e segurança, buscando conhecimento na área
+Apaixonado por tecnologia, tenho experiência na área de redes de computadores e segurança e conhecimento na área
-de desenvolvimento e engenharia de dados
+de Desenvolvimento e Engenharia de Dados.

-Passionate about technology, I have experience in the area of computer networks and security, seeking knowledge in the area
+Passionate about technology, I have experience in the area of computer networks and security and knowledge in
-of development and data engineering
+the area of Development and Data Engineering.
 ```
 </h3>